thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 .. |folding| replace:: Figure 1

-Folding or tearing is not likely or possible in physical tissues, so diffeomorphic behavior should be enforced.
+In general, folding or tearing is not likely or possible in physical tissues, so diffeomorphic behavior should be enforced.

 Peak-hopping errors in block-matching methods will result in non-diffeomorphic